KSI Handbook - KSI Global

 KSI’s Education department is dedicated to helping mold the next great leaders of this community.
 Lessons from this department go far beyond an Xbox or a keyboard.

-KSI’s Human Resources comprises HR and the KSI Courts.
+KSI’s Human Resources is comprised of HR and the KSI Courts.

 The KSI Court system provides a series of checks and balances on KSI’s leadership team.